gikonekos/PLAY3-Archive/README.md

+A historically verified reconstruction of the PLAY3 three-voice buzzer music driver, including scan-faithful source transcription and byte-level binary comparison.
 # PLAY3 Archive

 Archive and reconstruction of the PLAY3 three-voice buzzer music driver for the SHARP PC-E500 / PC-E550 pocket computers (1993)